-To see what package databases are in use, say ghc-pkg list.
+The ghc-pkg tool is for querying and modifying package databases.
+To see what package databases are in use, use ghc-p-kg list.
 The stack of databases that ghc-pkg knows about can be modified using the GHC_PACKAGE_PATH environment variable (see Section 4.8.4.1, and using --package-conf options on the ghc-pkg command line.